Sauteed Vegetable Medley will enhance almost any meal.

 The remaining yellow liquid is your clarified (pure) butter.

-Once clarified you can keep it fresh longer in your refrigerator than non-clarified.
+Once clarified and cooled you can keep it fresh longer in your refrigerator than non-clarified.

 Tip: If you need to clarify your butter for this Sauteed Vegetable Medley recipe, if possible do it at least the day before to save you some time.